Civil defense in the United States: Educational efforts

 Educational efforts also targeted women in the form of campaigns such as "Grandma's Pantry".
 Supported by the National Grocer's Association, various pharmaceutical houses, and the American National Dietetic Association, "Grandma's Pantry" educated women on national guidelines for how, when properly prepared, a home could withstand a nuclear holocaust.
 Avoiding the scare tactics that were primarily used by other forms of civil defense education, "Grandma's Pantry" instead attempted a supposedly "softer" and so-called "feminine" approach to emergency preparedness by fusing female domesticity with paramilitary education.
 Through this, women were encouraged to "make ready for the possibility of nuclear war" by warning them against "the possibility of damaged water systems, broken sewer lines, mounting heaps of garbage, and a lack of food and fresh water after an attack", all of which were duties that typically aligned with prescribed gender roles given to women during the postwar era.
 Thus, civil defense education attempted to seemingly blend into already established societal norms.

-Civil defense educational efforts also included training in practical life skills lessons that they could implement in the case of nuclear war.
+In 1958, the FCDA was taken over by the Office of Civil and Defense Mobilization (OCDM).
+Once that happened, more films for students and families included training in practical life skills lessons that they could implement in the case of nuclear war rather than the hypothetical films that had been put out previously.
 Home economics courses in grade schools trained students on how to build and maintain fallout shelters, the basics of food preparation and storage, safety and sanitation, child care, and how to care for the sick and injured.
 These lessons transferred to real life expectations, where even adults were continuously instructed on how to manage homes, perform gendered assigned roles, and prepare their families for the case of nuclear attacks.
 Such examples were found in literature and educational films which taught women the values and skills of home nursing and first aid that would protect and save the lives of their family members.
 Women were also taught to be the ones to dominate kitchen work during the first few days within shelters if there was an emergency, only to be relieved by teenagers and young children who were only expected to volunteer when needed.